publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptI/m__us_usc_t19_s1671b.md

         (2) __Suspension of liquidation__

-        If the determination of the administering authority under paragraph (1) is affirmative, then any suspension of liquidation ordered under subsection (d)(2) of this section shall apply, or, if notice of such suspension of liquidation is already published, be amended to apply, to unliquidated entries of merchandise entered, or withdrawn from warehouse, for consumption on or after the later of—
+        If the determination of the administering authority under paragraph (1) is affirmative, then any suspension of liquidation ordered under subsection (d)(2) shall apply, or, if notice of such suspension of liquidation is already published, be amended to apply, to unliquidated entries of merchandise entered, or withdrawn from warehouse, for consumption on or after the later of—

             (A) the date which is 90 days before the date on which the suspension of liquidation was first ordered, or